13 Top-Rated Beaches in England

 Located at West Wight and bereft of any notable leisure amenities, this is a wonderful do-it-yourself beach, where beachgoers should pack everything they need to enjoy a day out on one of the island's most prominent stretches of sand.
 In fact, Compton Bay Beach comprises a contrasting blanket of both golden and black sands met by rolling seas and a sometimes-capricious breeze.
 Adding further color are the honey and caramel-hued sandstone cliffs that provide a pleasant backdrop and where seabirds hover on rising thermals.

-The beach is gently shelving and, for the most part, soft underfoot.
+The beach is gently shelved and, for the most part, soft underfoot.
 However, you need to be aware of a few lengths of submerged rock that finger out to sea and remain hidden at high tide.
 Paddling is safe in the shallows.

 Further out when conditions permit, surfers can ride in decent Channel swells.
 This area of the Isle of Wight is famous for its fossilized dinosaur footprints.
 During low tide, it's quite common to see fossil hunters combing the beach for a 65-million-year-old souvenir.
 Budding paleontologists can book tours on the beach to see dinosaur footprints in the sandstone ledge at Hanover Point that are exposed at low tide.